gorbenkoalex/bills/README.md

 - OCR is kept minimal in `rawInput.ts` (pdf.js for PDFs, file->text stub for images).
 Swap in a real OCR pipeline without changing the rest of the flow.
 - Training samples append to a JSONL file for simplicity; rotate or move the file if it grows large.
 - Dual-model support: switch between live/local/compare using the top-left selector.
 Compare mode shows both models and lets you decide which output to edit/send.

+## Reducing merge conflicts
+- Lockfiles use a union merge strategy via `.gitattributes` to minimize conflicts when dependency trees change across branches.
+- Generated assets remain untracked (`dist/`, `frontend/public/wasm/*.wasm|*.mjs`, ONNX models).
+Run `npm run build` and the helper copy scripts after pulling instead of committing build output.
+- The `frontend/public/wasm/README.md` stays tracked so the folder exists; only the runtime artifacts are ignored.
+This avoids Git treating documentation files as binary and prevents "binary files not supported" errors when diffing.
+- If you still hit conflicts, prefer recreating local artifacts (copy wasm/model files, rebuild) rather than merging generated content.